pothosware/PothosGPU/README.md

 ## Licensing information

 This module is licensed under the BSD 3-Clause license.
-To view the full license, view License.txt.
+To view the full license, view LICENSE.txt.